Healthy cattle can tolerate a wide range of temperatures if they are acclimatised and have sufficient feed and water.

 In this article we discuss some of the ways the weather can affect cattle and what you can do to minimise the impact on your livestock.

-Some of the ways the weather can affect cattle
+Here are some of the main ways the weather can affect cattle:

 - Cattle reach their ‘critical’ temperature when the temperature-humidity index (THI) gets above 82.
 At this point, substantial heat stress leads to factors like reduced appetite, decreased weight gain, loss in milk production, lower calf birth weights and higher calf mortality rates.

 - High humidity reduces the ability of cattle to use evaporation to dissipate heat.
 This is the main way cattle cool themselves in temperatures above 21°C.

 - “Like most mammals, the dairy cow needs to maintain its core body temperature between 38.6°C and 39.3°C.”